OchukoWH/vprofile-amazon-app-runner-cicd/README.md

-# VProfile - Docker Containerized Application
+# VProfile - Docker Containerized Application with AWS CI/CD Pipeline

 A comprehensive demonstration of Docker containerization expertise, featuring a multi-tier Java web application with microservices architecture.
+This project includes a complete CI/CD pipeline that builds Docker images, pushes them to Amazon ECR, and deploys containers using Amazon App Runner.

 ## 🐳 Docker Expertise Showcase